crisperdue/prooftoys-site/content/notes/mathtoys-dev.md

 ### Development status

 The current system is the result of a long series of experiments and refinements going back several years.
 I believe that the most recent developments to the proof engine (which does not depend on the UI) are now technically ready to support substantial public use, with documentation to get users started.
 For example the relevant parts of the Metamath Proof Explorer (http://us.metamath.org/) are proving straightforward to translate into Mathtoys.

 ### Projects

 These are anticipated projects deemed suitable for contractors or others not already highly familiar with the Mathtoys/Prooftoys codebase.

 #### Restructuring engine.js

 My top-priority for a contract task at this time is a code restructuring that splits engine.js into two parts, leaving tautology checking, rules of inference, and proofs of the few theorems they depend on in engine.js, but moving the rest of the definitions and theorems into a new file logic.js, structured in a natural order with fundamental definitions and theorems first, followed by ones that depend on them.

 As theorems (and "facts") are moved (probably before moving them), they need to be converted to the current format.
 Names of many theorems are given as keys of object literals.
 Use Toy.addRules and give the name as a name: property of the rule information object literal.
 Similarly, many facts have their statements given as object literal keys.
 Use Toy.addRules and supply the fact statement as a statement: property of the object literal.

 The changes along the way would need to pass the system test suite, accessed in the local "prooftoys" site at /tests/index.html.
 These take about 30 seconds to run on my MacBook Air.

 This project may require significant interaction between the developer doing the work and the author of the entire system.
 If parts of the restructuring result in failures, the developer should push the last working version and the failing version as commits on a branch and contact the system author for advice or a fix, to be supplied ASAP to minimize the disruption to the work.

 #### Consistently naming logic/math variables

 In future development Mathtoys will use names of variables in mathematical formulas as a cue to their proper type.
 Fundamental types in Mathtoys are booleans, individuals including numbers, collections of values of a specific type, and functions from values of a specific type to another specific type.
 Current use of names is inconsistent with this, so variables in logic literals in Mathtoys code need to be made consistent with conventions to be specified.

 This will be a fairly straightforward project of converting formulas and testing that the system still functions and passes tests.

 #### Systematizing runtime typechecking and conversions

-Mathtoys uses a few JavaScript datatypes in its inference rules, and also has string representations for them.
+Prooftoys uses a few JavaScript datatypes in its inference rules, and also has string representations for them.
 Checking and conversions are currently ad hoc.
 Adding descriptors to each JavaScript inference function indicating the appropriate datatype and related information would make the checking more reliable, and should enable automated generation of the inputs to Step.justify.

 All inference rules (indicated by action: properties in the source code) would need to be converted to work this way, provided that the runtime overhead is acceptable.

-#### Separating Step objects from Expr objects

-Step objects (proved statements) should be a separate datatype from Expr objects, but currently are not.
-Splitting out a separate datatype would be a useful refactoring.

-#### Converting system to TypeScript

-An experiment of running the TypeScript compiler on Mathtoys resulted in a lot of error messages, but also looked like a promising direction.
-Converting the whole system seems a promising thing to do.